SwallowGenomics/BarnSwallow/Analyses/Pangenome/Ortholog_analysis/README.md

 ## Ortholog analysis on the pangenome

-The analysis was performed using [halLiftover-postprocessing](https://github.com/pfenninglab/halLiftover-postprocessing)
+The analysis was performed following [halLiftover-postprocessing](https://github.com/pfenninglab/halLiftover-postprocessing)

 Coverage and liftover of gene coordinates were performed with the [Hal Toolkit package](https://github.com/ComparativeGenomicsToolkit/hal).  <br />